COM surrogate virus Removal Guide

 - Depending on the version of the Windows OS, the original file should be located in c:\windows\system32 or c:\winnt\system32 directories;

-- The virus is using a tremendous amount of your CPU power while the necessary process' usage is significantly lower;
+- The virus is using a tremendous amount of your CPU power or memory while the necessary process' usage is significantly lower;

-- A large number of dllhost.exe *32 operating in the Task Manager is also an indication that your computer is infected with a COM surrogate virus.
+- A large number of dllhost.exe *32 operating in the Task Manager is also an indication that your computer is infected with a virus.

-For this reason, you have to employ an antivirus or anti-malware software, and let your preferred software to remove COM surrogate virus from the computer.
+For this reason, you have to employ antivirus or anti-malware software, and let your preferred software remove COM surrogate virus from the computer.